We came to America,

 Browsing through our local bookstore, this book leaped out at us, with extraordinary collages by a Syrian artist, Nizar Ali Badr.
 He makes his art from small smooth stones gathered on the beach.
 In the midst of a continuing war today, this book speaks volumes.

-Children’s books open doors into worlds of difference, and create inspiring stories of hope, courage, new ideas, social change, and challenges of immigrants in America.
+Children’s books open doors into worlds of difference, and create inspiring stories of hope, courage, new ideas, social change in America.

 - Her Right Foot by Dave Eggers, Shawn Harris.